GegaRazmadze/Prepare-Angular-Project/README.md

 3.Prettier - https://prettier.io/ - We set the configuration and the rules depending on the documentation. - npm install prettier eslint-plugin-prettier eslint-config-prettier --save-dev - This command, in addition to installing Prettier, also takes care of the installation of two packages that disable some ESLint rules to avoid conflicts with Prettier.
 Branch name is Prettier

 4.Husky - https://typicode.github.io/husky/#/ - We set the configuration and the rules depending on the documentation. we use lint-staged - https://www.npmjs.com/package/lint-staged - to run few scripts before commit.
+Branch name is husky